 - Select shapes and use the Add to group + button on the desired group in the layers list (up to HM 2.5);

 - Or use the “Move to” item in the right-click context menu of a selection of shapes.
 This way, you can send the shapes to an existing group or to a new group.
-(In this last case, it is the same as clicking on the Add Group
+(In this last case, it is the same as clicking on the Add Group button with a selection.)

 Note: players can also be added to groups, but it doesn’t serve the same function.
 Read the display settings tutorial for more info.